Pool alkalinity vs pH: what's the difference?

 What is total alkalinity?

 Total alkalinity (TA) measures the concentration of dissolved alkaline compounds in your water — mostly carbonates and bicarbonates.
-It's measured in parts per million (ppm), with the typical target range of 60 – 120 ppm (some sources say 50 – 90 ppm for plaster pools; TFP recommends 50 – 90 for chlorine pools and 70 – 90 for saltwater).
+It's measured in parts per million (ppm), with the typical target range of 60 – 90 ppm (some sources still cite the wider 80 – 120 industry range, but a lower target of 50 – 90 ppm for chlorine pools and 70 – 90 ppm for saltwater keeps pH more stable).

 Alkalinity itself doesn't make the water acidic or basic — it makes the pH stable.
 Think of TA as a sponge that absorbs acidic or basic additions before they can shift pH.
 With healthy TA, you can add chemicals or have heavy bather load without pH swinging wildly.
 With low TA, pH bounces around with every small disturbance.